jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

 3. Run a ping test
  - Open up a second ssh session to the Rome VM
- - Start tcpdump on 2nd ssh session.
+ - Start tcpdump on the 2nd ssh session.
 This will capture packets outbound from Rome VM going toward xrd07:
 ```
 sudo tcpdump -ni ens192
 ```